yuxuanneo/pkd_jumpcounter/README.md

 # Optional Configs

 ## Labels shown on object
-On top of the 3 elements (time, jump count and zone) that are displayed for each object, user can also edit the config file to include the direction of the jump and the height of the object (recorded using bottom mid point of bounding box).
+On top of the 2 elements (jump count and zone) that are displayed for each object, user can also edit the config file to include the time object has been on screen for, direction of the jump and the height of the object (recorded using bottom mid point of bounding box).
 To do so, edit the following lines on [pipeline_config.yml](pipeline_config.yml)
 ```
 - draw.tag:
     show: ["times", "jumps", "zones", "directions", "heights"]
 ```
 Similarly, to reduce the clutter on the screen, user can remove keys that they do not want displayed.

-Note that the times key work best if the video source is running live from the webcam.
+Note that the times key works best if the video source is running live from the webcam.
 Otherwise, the time recorded depends on how fast the video is processed and may lead to inaccuracte times.

 ## Custom video source
 Additionally, to run the inference pipeline on a custom video source or even through the webcam of the device, edit the following lines